Estimated reading time: 7 minutes

 The resulting layouts demonstrated excessive vertical depth, diluted hierarchy, and reduced scannability.

-To reinforce the Club BD ADDA identity beyond the website, I designed a branded bookmark distributed with each book.
-This low-cost physical touchpoint supported community engagement and ensured visual continuity between the club’s in-person and digital experiences.
+To extend the Club BD ADDA identity beyond the website, I designed a branded bookmark distributed with each book.
+This simple physical touchpoint reinforced the connection between the Club’s in-person activities and its digital presence.

 This example reinforces the importance of aligning feature scope with real editorial capacity.